Cyclops S’mores Bites

 Apple Cake

-1. Preheat the oven to 350ºF (177ºC).
+1. Preheat the oven to 350ºF (180ºC).
 Line the bottom of an 8-inch square cake pan** with parchment paper.
 Grease and flour the insides.

-2. In a medium bowl, whisk together the flour, baking powder, baking soda, salt, cinnamon, ginger and nutmeg.
+2. In a medium-size bowl, whisk together the flour, baking powder, baking soda, salt, cinnamon, ginger and nutmeg.

-3. In a large bowl, whisk together the brown sugar, sugar, eggs, vegetable oil, and vanilla until well combined.
-Stir in the puréed apples until incorporated.
+3. In a large bowl, whisk together the brown sugar, granulated sugar, eggs, vegetable oil, and vanilla extract until smooth and well combined.
+Mix in the puréed apples until incorporated.
 Stir in the flour mixture just until combined.

 4. Transfer the batter to the prepared cake pan.
-Bake until a toothpick inserted into the center of the cake comes out clean, about 28-33 minutes
+Bake until a toothpick inserted into the center of the cake comes out clean, about 28-33 minutes.
+Let the cake cool in the pan for 10 minutes, then remove the cake from the pan and transfer it to a cooling rack.

 Cream Cheese Frosting